artem-zinnatullin/spekframework.github.io/index.md

 })
 ```

-## Tests are specifications
+## Why Specifications instead of regular tests?

+* Specifications are more explicit, concise and unambiguous than regular (JUnit/etc) tests.
-Tests are executable specifications of your system.
-They are real-time compilable code that tell you how a piece of code should behave and under what conditions is a certain outcome expected.
-That is why it is important to be explicit, concise and unambiguous when it comes to defining specifications.
-Spek helps you do that.
+* Specifications are real-time compilable code that tell you how a piece of code should behave and under what conditions is a certain outcome expected.
+* Specifications allow you define complex states of the system under the test avoiding code duplication while keeping both spec code and run reports human readable.

 ## Spek works with Java
 Spek is written in Kotlin and as such is 100% compatible with Java.
 You can write your specifications (notice we say specification, not test) in Kotlin and verify new or existing code written in Java or Kotlin.